jubbp/EM-COMM-PJ/README.md

 * listen to broadcast radio
 * read official govt information
 * read/listen/watch media reports
+* listen to your local amateur radio news

 A central location for verified information is important.
 From this central location others should be able retieve the information.

+## 🦺 Training

+Like everything we do in life, **practice makes perfect** Having a methodology for emergency communications is no good is you don’t know it works.
+If nobody knows how to use it, how will they know how to do it when it’s really needed.

+* drills
+* nets

 ## 🦺 Tools